• About Us

 Prior to listening to Dr. Perry’s speech, I honestly thought the answer to this question was that politics has been failing social workers, but Dr. Perry calls us out on how we can do more and should be doing a lot more.
 As social workers, we are interested in making a change, but it is how we go about it that is coming into question.
 What the above speech and article do (excellently) is get us to think about where and how we want to be involved.
 Social Workers need to be involved more in politics.

 Social work is becoming more and more about the bottom line.
 We get messages to use programs that are “evidence based”, “increase productivity”, and “reduce cost”.
-Interventions that accomplish all three of these things may get the funding or not.
+Interventions that accomplishes all three of these things may get the funding or not.
 However, despite meeting this criterion, these programs don’t always appear to “make the cut.”
 Here are some examples to illustrate this further.

 First, lumping together both foster care and juvenile justice together to discuss prevention programs and increasing outcomes.
 There appears to be a lot of concern about the money we are spending on foster care, out of home placement, and juvenile justice centers.
 As someone who coordinates care with young people who are at risk for out of home placement, there is a lack of intensive preventive services.
-There are huge waiting lists for the small number of slots available.
-We know prevention services work, however, my observation is that these programs are actually getting cut.
+There are huge waiting lists for the small amount of slots available.
+We know prevention services work, however my observation is that these programs are actually getting cut.
 Are politicians aware of this?

 “When an individual or a family becomes homeless for the first time, the cost of providing them housing and services can vary widely, from $581 a month for an individual’s stay in an emergency shelter in Des Moines, Iowa to as much as $3,530 for a family’s monthly stay in emergency shelter in Washington, D.C.
 The U.S. Department of Housing and Urban Development today released three studies on the cost of ‘first-time’ homelessness; life after transitional housing for homeless families; and strategies for improving access to mainstream benefits programs”

 Services to prevent homelessness seem few and far between.
 For a homeless family, $3,000 per month can go a long way to finding someone permanent, stable housing.
 Social Workers are on the frontline, and we see what works as well as what our clients need.
-We apparently need to demonstrate to policymakers that what we do has a “return on investment.”
+We apparently need to demonstrate to policy makers that what we do has “return on investment.”
 Investing $3,000 a month to teach families to be more self-sufficient, knock down barriers to unemployment, and access to substance abuse and/or mental health treatment will save more money so individuals and families don’t need to become homeless in order to get services.

-To truly serve our clients, we have to address and engage on a policy level because helping one client at a time is only a temporary fix that may be impeded further without proper funding.
+To truly serve our clients, we have to address and engage on a policy level because helping one client at a time is only a temporary fix which may be impeded further without proper funding.
 Social Work has power and let’s take up the challenge to find new ways to use it.
 Dr. Perry has called us out and please find your way to answer the call.

 Share this:

-• Click to share on Facebook (Opens in new window)
+• Click to share on X (Opens in new window) X

-• Click to share on Twitter (Opens in new window)
+• Click to share on Facebook (Opens in new window) Facebook

-• Click to share on LinkedIn (Opens in new window)
+• Click to share on LinkedIn (Opens in new window) LinkedIn

-• Click to share on Pinterest (Opens in new window)
+• Click to share on Pinterest (Opens in new window) Pinterest

 Previous Post